boundlessgeo/suite/docs/usermanual/source/installation/mac/index.rst

    PostGIS menu

-Double click GeoServer.app.
+Double click ``GeoServer``.
 You will see a similar "Welcome" window upon first startup.
 It will show a progress bar as the server is initialized.

 .. figure:: img/gsstarting.png